New Deal: Claims of fascism

-Claims of conservatism
+Claims of conservatism, statism and favoritism

 The New Deal was generally held in very high regard in scholarship and textbooks.
 That changed in the 1960s when New Left historians began a revisionist critique calling the New Deal a band-aid for a patient that needed radical surgery to reform capitalism, put private property in its place and lift up workers, women and minorities.
 The New Left believed in participatory democracy and therefore rejected the autocratic machine politics typical of the big city Democratic organizations.

 In a 1968 essay, Barton J. Bernstein compiled a chronicle of missed opportunities and inadequate responses to problems.
 The New Deal may have saved capitalism from itself, Bernstein charged, but it had failed to help—and in many cases actually harmed—those groups most in need of assistance.
 In The New Deal (1967), Paul K. Conkin similarly chastised the government of the 1930s for its weak policies toward marginal farmers, for its failure to institute sufficiently progressive tax reform, and its excessive generosity toward select business interests.
 In 1966, Howard Zinn criticized the New Deal for working actively to actually preserve the worst evils of capitalism.

+In a 1950s interview for the Columbia University Oral History Project, Paul H. Appleby, who served as assistant to Secretary of Agriculture Henry A. Wallace, described the New Deal's Agricultural Adjustment Act as "militantly for the larger farmers."
+Dorothy Day believed that by accepting the New Deal, labor was helping in the creation of a servile state instead of ownership of the means of production, and was also critical of the bureaus created by the New Deal.

 By the 1970s, progressive historians were responding with a defense of the New Deal based on numerous local and microscopic studies.
 Praise increasingly focused on Eleanor Roosevelt, seen as a more appropriate crusading reformer than her husband.

 In a series of articles, political sociologist Theda Skocpol has emphasized the issue of "state capacity" as an often-crippling constraint.
 Ambitious reform ideas often failed, she argued, because of the absence of a government bureaucracy with significant strength and expertise to administer them.
 Other more recent works have stressed the political constraints that the New Deal encountered.
 Conservative skepticism about the efficacy of government was strong both in Congress and among many citizens.
 Thus some scholars have stressed that the New Deal was not just a product of its progressive backers, but also a product of the pressures of its conservative opponents.